Eric Schmitt: COVID-19 pandemic

 During the COVID-19 pandemic in Missouri, Schmitt filed lawsuits to prevent St. Louis County from implementing public health restrictions (such as restrictions on indoor dining, mask mandates and limits on gatherings) to reduce COVID-19's spread.
 He opposed the release from jail of some inmates charged with violent felonies during the pandemic, a measure that had been proposed to reduce COVID-19 spread in detention facilities.

-Schmitt was involved in efforts to combat scammers and price gougers attempting to profiteer off COVID-19.
+Schmitt was involved in efforts to combat scammers and price gougers attempting to profiteer from COVID-19.
 In March 2020, he sued televangelist Jim Bakker and Morningside Church Productions, Inc. for falsely claiming that "Silver Solution" (colloidal silver) was an effective COVID-19 treatment.

 In April 2020, on behalf of the State of Missouri, Schmitt sued the Chinese government, Chinese Communist Party, and other Chinese officials and institutions in the U.S. District Court for the Eastern District of Missouri, alleging that their actions to suppress information, arrest whistleblowers, and deny COVID-19's contagious nature led to loss of life and severe economic consequences in Missouri.
 Missouri is the first state to sue China over the pandemic.
 Schmitt described the lawsuit as a historic accountability measure, but legal experts called it a public relations stunt.
 The nine defendants were not served for more than a year after the complaint's filing, and the state spent $12,000 to translate the complaint into Chinese.
 In July 2022, U.S. District Judge Stephen N. Limbaugh Jr. dismissed the suit for lack of subject-matter jurisdiction, noting that the defendants enjoyed sovereign immunity.

 In August 2021, Schmitt sued local school districts in Missouri after they implemented mask mandates.
 In September 2021, he sued Jackson County, Missouri, for enforcing an order that required restaurants to comply with a mask mandate.
 In November 2021, the Missouri Department of Health concluded a study that found that mask mandates in Missouri reduced COVID-19 infections and deaths.